levabd/android-version-checker/docs/index.md

 #####Common error (400 BAD REQUEST)
 ```
 {
-  'error': 'Can`t get android version for some reason'
+  'error': 'Can't get android version for some reason'
 }
 ```

 Something else happened.
-Maybe your server don`t have stable internet connection.
+Maybe your server don't have stable internet connection.

 # <a name="contributing"></a> Contributing